610-987-2248 | info@berksiu.org

 • In a homeless or domestic violence shelter or transitional housing placement

-• Outside of his/her home as an unaccompanied youth
+• Outside of one's home as an unaccompanied youth

 • In any of the situations listed above as the child of a migrant family